enkidevs/curriculum/python-data-analysis/python-data-analysis-core/initializing-and-cleaning-datasets/cleaning-dataset.md

 This dataset has 6234 rows and 12 columns.

 Rows start from 0 instead of 1.
-This is why the last rows index is 6233 instead of 6234.
+That is why the last row's index is 6233 instead of 6234.

 > We will remove the columns we don't need for our analysis and leave the ones we will use in this workout.